Ballganda/mkbx/README.md

 ;;How many keyboards can be added ;;----------------------------------------------------------------------- ;;I do not know the limit.
-;;F13-F24 is 12 so that is the limit of copy pasting this script ;;I only have 4 keyboards.
-I did basic testing with one regular + mkbx3 ;;After F13-F24 are used up I do not know other prefix keys HIDmacros would ;;recognize.
+;;F24-F13 is 12 so that is the limit of copy pasting this script ;;I only have 4 keyboards.
+I did basic testing with one regular + mkbx3 ;;After F24-F13 are used up I do not know other prefix keys HIDmacros would ;;recognize.
 At that point I would attempt multiple prefix and nesting script

-;;Can modifiers be used ;;----------------------------------------------------------------------- ;;I did not try to script for modifiers.
-Single key for single macro
+;;Can modifiers be used ;;----------------------------------------------------------------------- ;; Yes, most of them.
+ALT can not be used.
+HIDmacros limitation.

 ;;Quirks?
 ;;-----------------------------------------------------------------------